maru801/jellyfin-scripts/README.md

 ### -- jellyfin-library-metadata-cleanup.sh --
 This script is meant to only be used on Jellyfin media libraries that also hold Jellyfin's metadata.
+I recommend testing this script on a small copy of your actual libraries first before using it on whole libraries.

 This script works with Jellyfin v10.8.13 and Jellyscrub v1.1.1.0.
 If any changes are made to either that change how metadata is automatically named, this script might need to be remade/reworked.